ehtick/GOB-Core/gobcore/model/README.md

 This is just a convention within the collection/entities in GOB Model.

 In order to refer to entities by their functional ID a universal attribute “_id” is available.
-For every entity in GOB the _id attrubute functionally identifies the entity.
+For every entity in GOB the _id attribute functionally identifies the entity.

 ### Entity_source_id (_entity_source_id)
 Events in GOB are applied to entities.